ffund/run-my-experiment-on-geni-blog/2016-07-08-redirect-traffic-to-a-wrong-or-fake-site-with-dns-spoofing-on-a-lan.md

 1. acting as a false DHCP server and lying to clients on the LAN about which DNS server to use, and
 2. mounting a man-in-the-middle attack and impersonating the real DNS server.

+(For more information about DNS and DHCP services, see the experiment [Basic home gateway services: DHCP, DNS, NAT](https://witestlab.poly.edu/blog/basic-home-gateway-services-dhcp-dns-nat/).)

 DNS spoofing is easiest when both the attacker and victim are on the same LAN.
 However, there are other (less reliable) DNS attacks that can feasibly be carried out even without access to the victim's LAN.